Mompati Thuma

 Mompati Thuma (born 5 April 1981) is a Motswana former footballer.
 He currently plays for the Botswana Defence Force XI in the Botswana Premier League.

 Career

-He has 84 caps for Botswana since his debut in 2004, making him the most capped player of the national team.
+He earned 84 caps with the Botswana national team, having made his debut in 2004, making him the most capped player of the national team.

 Personal life

 Mompati Thuma is from a family of three and the only son from his family.
 He works as a public officer and soldier.
 He used to play karate as his favourite sport, which he practiced since his primary school days.